computerguy2030/pytorch-rocm-amd/MY_FORK.md

 sudo /opt/rocm/bin/rocminfo
 sudo /opt/rocm/opencl/bin/clinfo
 ```
-You should see information about your card
+You should see information about your card.

 --------------------------------------------------------------------------------------
 * Add to PATH and end of bashrc: